Jingle Glitch

 While Link's coordinates may be in sync with the camera, sprites' coordinates are not.
 It's often horribly misstated that the jingle glitch despawns sprites, but that's patently incorrect.
 Sprites always spawn in the underworld, unless they're dead.
 What's actually happening is sprites are being displaced.
 They're just too far off camera to be seen, and their true coordinates are nowhere near Link's.
 For most sprites, being off-screen also means being inactive; i.e., they won't do anything.

-The best way to illustrate is this distinction is with Moldorm.
+The best way to illustrate this distinction is with Moldorm.
 As I have previously explained, everyone's favorite worm is supposed to remain active off-screen.
 The reason he doesn't is because of an error that occurs when drawing his tail.
 But!
 If his tail is never drawn (because he's off-screen), that error won't occur.
 If you make it to Moldorm 2 in Ganon's Tower with a broken camera—perhaps with a jingle on a certain set of stairs after a certain set of torches that a certain set of the population is all too familiar with—you'll hear Moldorm shuffling.
 You won't see him, but you will hear him.
 That's not something we could experience if he were despawned.

 That's all clear now, but why does this even happen in the first place?
 What causes the double trigger?